 Various Initiatives with Suppliers

-The Pacific Glocal Association consists of 35 of our major suppliers to strengthen our management base and improve our manufacturing capabilities.
+The Pacific Glocal Association consists of 33 of our major suppliers to strengthen our management base and improve our manufacturing capabilities.
 We jointly conduct plant tours, safety and quality improvement activities, and study sessions.
-In FY2023, we worked to level up each company by way of online safety and quality workshops.
+In FY2024, we worked to level up each company by way of online safety and quality workshops.

-In addition to conducting online study sessions in the Sustainability Study Group on SDGs, carbon neutrality, and cybersecurity, we asked for confirmation of respect for human rights and proper employment regarding technical interns.
+Through the Sustainability Study Group and other forums, we conducted online study sessions on the SDGs (human rights, etc.), carbon neutrality, and biodiversity and health management.
 In addition, we share and discuss information concerning management issues and countermeasures with our major suppliers through visits and online interviews, and endeavor to inform them about support regarding public subsidies.
 We also provide cybersecurity consultation and promote security measures with our suppliers.